-This Masters focuses on the American Literature of the late 19th to late 21st centuries, and provides the opportunity to engage with the works of canonical American writers during the period.
-The courses range across fields and genres such as art history, film, ecocriticism, sociology, urban studies, travel writing and music, as well as providing a grounding in traditional and emerging narratives of Modern American Literary History.
+The Masters in American Modern Literature focuses on the American Literature of the late 19th century to the present day, and provides the opportunity to engage with the works of canonical American writers during the period.
+The courses range across fields and genres such as art history, film, ecocriticism, sociology, urban studies, travel writing and music, as well as providing a grounding in traditional and emerging narratives of modern American literary history.

 Why this programme

 - Literary analysis will be informed by Glasgow’s tradition of interdisciplinary approaches to American culture, drawing on film, music, philosophy, and art to help frame the development of American modern literature.